 - Nutritional and respiratory support.
 Nutritional or respiratory support may be needed as the condition progresses.

 - Physical, occupational or speech therapy.
 Physical, occupational or speech therapy may help manage symptoms.
+Low-impact aerobic exercise, such as walking and swimming, can help maintain strength, mobility and general health.
+Some types of strengthening exercises also might be helpful.

 Coping and support